comp195/senior-project-spring-2022-mage-game-engine/README.md

 ## Dependencies and Compiling

-#### Vulkan
+#### Vulkan and GLFW

 Vulkan drivers for whichever operating system you are using will be required.
-You can find out more regarding this [here.](https://www.vulkan.org/tools#vulkan-gpu-resources)
+You can find out more regarding this [here.](https://www.vulkan.org/tools#vulkan-gpu-resources) You will also need GLFW, a library that helps with window creation.
+You can read about that, along with additional dependency setup, [here.](https://vulkan-tutorial.com/Development_environment)

 #### Using CMake to Build